Using the SkyCiv Load Generator for Indian Standards (IS) 875 Part 3 2015 Wind Load Calculations

 - Building – supports the following roof profile:

 - Gable, Hip, Monoslope

 - Troughed, Pitched, Open Monoslope (canopy roof)

-Once you have completed all the structure data inputs, you can visualize the structure by clicking the 3D Render at the right side.
+Once you have completed all the structure data inputs, you can visualize the structure by clicking the 3D Render on the right side.

-Next step is to define the Wind Parameters depending on the structure selected based on IS 875.
+The next step is to define the Wind Parameters depending on the structure selected based on IS 875.
 You can either select calculations for Building or Cladding.
 From here, you just need to define the rest of the parameters.
-Note that for wall/roof cladding area, you can use a comma separated value to define multiple area input e.g.”100, 250″.
+Note that for the wall/roof cladding area, you can use a comma-separated value to define multiple area inputs e.g.”100, 250″.

 Once all the parameters are defined, clicking the Generate Loads button will give a result as shown below:

 The detailed wind load calculations can be accessed only by Professional account users and those who purchased the standalone load generator module.
 However, as part of our BETA testing, the detailed wind load calculations is accessible to the free version.
 All the parameters and assumptions used in the calculation are displayed on the report to make it transparent to the user.
 You can download a sample detailed calculation thru this link.